Shortfin mako shark: Description

 The shortfin mako shark is cylindrical in shape, with a vertically elongated tail.
 This species exhibits countershading, with brilliant metallic blue coloration dorsally and white ventrally.
 The line of demarcation between blue and white on the body is distinct.
 The underside of the snout and the area around the mouth are white.
 Larger specimens tend to possess darker coloration that extends onto parts of the body that would be white in smaller individuals.
-The juvenile mako differs in that it has a clear blackish stain on the tip of the snout.
+The juvenile mako differs in that it has a clear, blackish stain on the tip of the snout.
 The longfin mako shark very much resembles the shortfin mako shark, but has larger pectoral fins, dark rather than pale coloration around the mouth and larger eyes.
 The presence of only one lateral keel on the tail and the lack of lateral cusps on the teeth distinguish the mako from the closely related porbeagle sharks of the genus Lamna.
+The shortfin mako shark is also credited as being the fastest shark in the ocean, reaching moving speeds of 50 km/h with bursts up to 74 km/h.
+Due to this, it is often known as the "cheetah" or "peregrine falcon" of sharks.

 Ecology

 Range and habitat

 The shortfin mako inhabits offshore temperate and tropical seas worldwide.
 The closely related longfin mako shark is found in the Gulf Stream or warmer offshore waters (e.g. New Zealand and Maine).

 It is a pelagic species that can be found from the surface to depths of 150 m, normally far from land, though occasionally closer to shore, around islands or inlets.
 One of the very few known endothermic sharks, it is seldom found in waters colder than 16 C.

 In the western Atlantic, it can be found from Argentina and the Gulf of Mexico to Browns Bank off of Nova Scotia.
 In Canadian waters, these sharks are neither abundant nor rare.
 Swordfish are good indicators of shortfin mako populations, as the former are a source of food and prefer similar environmental conditions.
+The shark is one of the most commonly found in the waters of New Zealand.

 Shortfin mako sharks travel long distances to seek prey or mates.
 In December 1998, a female tagged off California was captured in the central Pacific by a Japanese research vessel, meaning this fish traveled over 1725 mi.
 Another specimen swam 1322 mi in 37 days, averaging 36 mi a day.